moodlync/EmotionalSync/netlify-deploy/NETLIFY_DEPLOYMENT.md

 6. **Serverless Function Dependency Issues**:
    - If you encounter errors about missing `serverless-http` or `cors` dependencies, the following solutions have been implemented:
      - Enhanced `netlify.toml` build command that explicitly installs required dependencies
      - Custom installation script (`netlify/functions/install.js`) that handles dependency installation
-     - Compatibility mode function (`api.cjs`) that provides a fallback API
+     - CommonJS compatibility mode (`api.cjs`) that provides a fallback API implementation
+     - Fallback entry point (`netlify.js`) that resolves to the CJS module when needed
      - `.npmrc` configuration in the functions directory to bypass audit warnings

    If these issues persist: